SuadeLabs/rattr/README.md

                         1 - follow imports to local modules (default) 2 - follow imports to local and pip installed modules 3 - follow imports to local, pip installed, and stdlib modules

                         NB: following stdlib imports when using CPython will cause issues

   -F PATTERN, --exclude-import PATTERN
                         do not follow imports to modules matching the given pattern, regardless of the level of -f

+                        TOML example: exclude-imports=['a', 'b']

   -x PATTERN, --exclude PATTERN
-                        exclude functions and classes matching the given regular expression from being analysed
+                        exclude functions and classes matching the
+                        given regular expression from being analysed

-  -w {none,file,all,ALL}, --show-warnings {none,file,all,ALL}
+                        TOML example: exclude=['a', 'b']

+  -w {none,local,default,all}, --warning-level {none,local,default,all}
-                        show warnings level meaning:
+                        warnings level meaning:
                         none    - do not show warnings
-                        file - show warnings for <file>
+                        local   - show warnings for <file>
-                        all  - show warnings for all files (default) All  - show warnings for all files, including low-priority
+                        default - show warnings for all files (default) all     - show warnings for all files, including low-priority

                         NB: errors and fatal errors are always shown

-  -p {none,short,full}, --show-path {none,short,full}
-                        show path level meaning:
-                        none  - do not show the file path in errors/warnings short - show an abbreviated path (default) full  - show the full path
+                        TOML example: warning-level='all'

+  -H, --collapse-home   collapse the user's home directory in error messages
-                        E.g.: "/home/user/very/deep/dir/path/file" becomes "~/.../dir/path/file"
+                        E.g.: "/home/user/path/to/file" becomes "~/path/to/file"

+                        TOML example: collapse-home=true
+  -T, --truncate-deep-paths
+                        truncate deep file paths in error messages E.g.: "/home/user/very/deep/dir/to/file" becomes "/.../dir/to/file"

+                        TOML example: truncate-deep-paths=true

-  --strict              run rattr in strict mode, i.e. fail on any error --permissive THRESHOLD
+  --strict              select strict mode, i.e. fail on any error

-                        run rattr in permissive mode, with the given badness threshold (when threshold is zero or omitted, it is taken as infinite) (default: --permissive 0 when group omitted)
+                        TOML example: strict=true
+  --threshold N         set the 'badness' threshold, where 0 is infinite (default: --threshold 0)

                         typical badness values:
                         +0 - info